verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 ### Using PRIVATE ip addresses with LoadBalancer

-At the time of installation Verrazzano allows users to customize the ip address of LoadBalancers created.
+At the time of installation Verrazzano allows users to customize the ip address of load balancers created.

-For example, setting up Nginx to have a PRIVATE LoadBalancer ip while the Istio LoadBalancer is assigned a PUBLIC ip:
+For example, setting up Nginx to have a PRIVATE load balancer ip while the Istio load balancer is assigned a PUBLIC ip:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1